Monitoring compliance with the Code: what to expect

 - by assessing documents provided by during the tendering process

-- to assess compliance with a specific Code requirement(s) by requesting documents from a code covered entity
+- to assess compliance with a specific Code requirement(s) by requesting documents from a

 When documents are requested, the code covered entity is usually provided 14 to 21 business days to produce the documents.